artificial-max/RecordAndStream/README.md

 # Usage
 Move the apk in *apk_and_receiver* on an android device and install.

-Make sure tu give the app the permission to record audio.
-If not asked upon installing the app, check Settings->Applications->RecordAndStream->Permissions.
+Make sure to give the app the permission to record audio.
+If not asked upon installing the app, check Settings->Applications->RecordAndStream->Permissions on your Android device.

 To receive audio data, run AudioStreamReceiver.java on the target device.